By COLlive reporter

-Rabbi Lord Jonathan Sacks, former Chief Rabbi of Britain who is one of the leading thinkers and speakers of Jewish teachings today, has been recently diagnosed with cancer.
+Rabbi Lord Jonathan Sacks, former chief rabbi of Britain and one of the leading voices of Jewish teachings, was diagnosed with cancer and is undergoing treatment, a spokesperson announced.
+Full Story

 refua shelima